Finding the source of the basement smell

 - It’s less likely, but the water in the toilet trap also could have evaporated.
 Weeks of disuse could cause this.
 Of course, simple flushing will restore that water.

-- Another culprit could be a bad wax ring seal between the toilet flange and the base of the toilet.
+- Another culprit for a sewer smell in bathroom could be a bad wax ring seal between the toilet flange and the base of the toilet.
 This wax ring can occasionally leak, sometimes because of a rocking toilet that has broken the seal.
 With a leak in this seal, sewer gas will find its way out from under the toilet.
-If that's the case, you'll have to remove the toilet and replace the wax ring.
+If that’s the case, you’ll have to remove the toilet and replace the wax ring.
 If the toilet rocks, use plastic shims between the stool and the floor and caulk the joint.
-This will ensure that a rocking toilet doesn't ruin the new wax ring.
+This will ensure that a rocking toilet doesn’t ruin the new wax ring.